zeokku/msdf-bmfont-xml/README.md

     - `psdf` monochrome signed pseudo-distance field
 - `distanceRange` (Number)
   - the width of the range around the shape between the minimum and maximum representable signed distance in pixels, defaults to `3`
+- `roundDecimal` (Number)
+  - rounded digits of the output font metics.
+For `xml` output, `roundDecimal: 0` recommended.

 The `callback` is called with the arguments `(error, textures, font)`

 - `error` on success will be null/undefined
+- `textures` an array of js objects of texture spritesheet.
+  - `textures[index].filename` Spritesheet filename
-- `textures` an array of Buffers, each containing the PNG data of one texture sheet
+  - `textures[index].texture` Image Buffers, containing the PNG data of one texture sheet
 - `font` an object containing the BMFont data, to be used to render the font
+  - `font.filename` font filename
+  - `font.data` stringified xml\json data to be written to disk

 Since `opt` is optional, you can specify `callback` as the second argument.